gitliber/SentimentAnalysisRNN-miniguide/README.md

 Model created, trained and save on the following folder: models/trained_model.h5 with 89.27 % of accuracy

-Awesome!
-With this simple model, we already beat the accuracy of the 2011 paper that I mentioned in the beginning.
+I’m sure we can do better if we trained this network, perhaps using a larger embedding and adding more hidden layers.
+Let’s try a different network type.
 Feel free to experiment with the hyperparameters and the number of layers.

 Summary